• Placebo Effects

 Research and Training: Complementary & Integrative Medicine

-This grant prepares physicians and research scientists for careers in CAM, mind-body medicine, placebo, and Asian medicine.
+This grant prepares physicians and research scientists for careers in integrative medicine, mind-body medicine, placebo, and Asian medicine.

 Role: Associate Director

 Neuroimaging Acupuncture and Placebo Brain Activity in Chronic Low Back Pain